simbo1905/thinbus-srp-js/README.md

 ## Secure Random Numbers

 Thinbus tries to use the browsers `window.crypto` or `window.msCrypto` secure random number generator.
 If that is not available it falls back to an isaac random number generator.
-Typically if you are deploying outside of a corporate network you cannot control the browser environment; so even if the browser has the secure random API it might be faulty and return pseudo randoms or even a constant value.
+Typically if you are deploying outside of a corporate network you cannot control the browser environment; so even if the browser has the draft standard WebCryptoAPI secure random API it might be faulty and return pseudo randoms or even a constant value.
 To counter this risk Thinbus hashes the browser generated random with other values to avoid the risk of repeated values being used for successive user logins attempts made from the same browser.
 This is discussed in detail below.

 An SRP proof of password uses three numbers `s`, `a`, `b` which are specified to be random: